nmacmunn/chooseday/README.md

-# Indecisionator
+# Chooseday

-Indecisionator is an application that helps you make better decisions with greater confidence.
+Chooseday is an application that helps you make better decisions with greater confidence.

 ## Live Demo

-Try the current version [here](https://indecisionator.web.app).
+Try the current version [here](https://chooseday.app).
 Please be aware that this is for demonstration purposes only and your data may be deleted at any time.

 ## Getting Started